hieunguyen4193/tsma/README.md

   - [Usage](#usage)

 ## Requirements
-Conda environment to run code in this repository: `conda env create -f env.yml`
+Conda environment: `conda env create -f env.yml`

 ## Usage
 To replicate the analysis in the paper, proceed as follows